amikael/HELFI/README.md

 1. The Finnish morphology and lemmatisation are licensed under ... .
 For attribution purposes, credit the Lingsoft Oy and the Finnish Analytical Bible Concordance Project of Aika Oy.

 1. All the alignment data of the HELFI corpus are licenced under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
-For attribution purposes, credit the Finnish Analytical Bible Concordance Project.
+For attribution purposes, credit the Finnish Analytical Bible Concordance Project of Aika Oy.

 The Finnish Analytical Bible Concordance Project can be cited as: